 - Reciprocal access does not include electronic resources.
 There are no additional restrictions on the type or amount of materials that may be directly borrowed, except for the same restrictions that apply to Lincoln Library cardholders.

 eCard Account - For individuals aged 16 or older who are eligible for a Resident, Non-Resident Taxpayer card, or Non-Springfield Corporate Limit Non-Resident account but do not want to use physical library materials.

-- eCards may be used for eResources and eBooks. eCards will not allow borrowing of physical materials. eCards may be upgraded to a standard card in person provided the necessary identification and documents are shown.
+- eCards may be used for all of Lincoln Library’s online resources, including databases and eBooks. eCards do not allow borrowing of physical materials. eCards may be upgraded to a standard card provided the necessary identification and documents are shown in person.